Disclosure: This blog post includes affiliate links and promotional content from Canva.

 Simple: video marketing helps you turn people in your target group into customers.
-Just like your website does, or your social media activity, or your newsletters.
+Just like your website, your social media activity, or your newsletters.

 This is quite a credible reason to start with video marketing.
 Online video marketing is therefore a vital part of your entire marketing mix.

 But don’t forget your target audience.
 They are constantly online on various channels, so you have to reach them in different ways, including video marketing.

 How do you really start with video marketing?
 I point you in the right direction and help you on your way in this blog post.

 1. What questions should I ask, myself?

 It is a question that many businesses ask themselves.
 A question that is often paralyzing.
 And the shocking result is that no videos are made.

 But you know?
 The answer is actually already in front of you.
 The core is always the same: don’t make videos about everything you want to tell yourself, but communicate what your customer wants to hear or know.

 Because being customer-centric is also the basis for the video.
 How do you find out what those customers want?